 Visiting the cemetery on Swain’s Lane is slightly more complicated than visiting most cemeteries.
 First, there’s a fee.
 Second, it’s divided into two cemeteries, the East Cemetery and the West Cemetery.
 The West you can only visit as part of a tour…which can be a great way to visit a cemetery, but is never my first choice and certainly I hate it when it’s my only choice.
 But take it we did.
 Because I was exploring this place for reals.
 You can tell I’m an English major.

 We did the West Cemetery first, so that we could explore the East Cemetery afterwards at our leisure.
 Thirty seconds into the tour, I wanted to bolt off into the ivy-covered stones and shaggy pathways.
 It was a magnificent place, with intriguing architecture peeking out through solid coverings of creeping vegetation like it was a lost city.

 The best thing about the West Cemetery is its architecture.
-We walked through the exotically beautiful gates of Egyptian Avenue, a tunnel-like path filled with family catacombs and (the guide warned us after we passed) spiders, and exited into the Circle of Lebanon, a rotary of crypts topped by a massive cedar tree that predates the cemetery.
+We walked through the exotically beautiful gates of Egyptian Avenue, a tunnel-like path filled with family catacombs and (the guide warned us after we passed) spiders, which Neil Gaiman used as a setting in his The Graveyard Book.
+Egyptian Avenue exited into the Circle of Lebanon, a rotary of crypts topped by a massive cedar tree that predates the cemetery.
 From there, we entered the Terrace Catacombs, a dark hallway of a crypt where missing catacomb shelf plates bared their caskets to the air and our intrusive eyes.